By Qineng Tan, L.Ac., Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

 In many cases, there are no clear signs that a person has high blood pressure.
 Most people do not realize they have high blood pressure until it is measured by a medical professional.
 While people may think that a flushed, red face, or bouts of dizziness are symptoms of high blood pressure, these sorts of signals are not necessarily directly caused by high blood pressure.
 A flushed face caused by dilated blood vessels can happen for many reasons, usually because of a temporary rise in blood pressure due to heat, or cold weather, physical activity, spicy foods, hot drinks or alcohol, or a reaction to cosmetic skin products.
 Dizziness can actually be related to the side effects of medications prescribed for high blood pressure.
 The only way to know for sure is to check your blood pressure.

 Many older people, especially women, with high blood pressure, experience bouts of dizziness that may be part of a hypertensive crisis – a sudden increase in blood pressure that can cause temporary dizziness or vertigo, tinnitus (ringing in the ears), or headache.
 A hypertensive emergency is sometimes the reason that a person visits a doctor to have a blood pressure check.
 It may be that hypertension has an effect on the peripheral auditory and vestibular systems, which can affect a person’s sense of equilibrium and orientation in space.
+High blood pressure can also contribute to problems with memory or cognitive function.

 Top 10 Causes of High Blood Pressure